paweln1975/mj-dp/README.md

 * When the derived type is substituted with its supertype, the rest of the code will operate with it as it is the subtype.
 From this point of view, the derived type should behave as its supertype and should not break its behavior.
 This is called strong behavioral subtyping.
 * Zasada podstawiania jest dość prosta: ZAWSZE możesz podstawić obiekt pochodny w miejsce obiektu bazowego.
 Innymi słowami: obiekt pochodny musi z logicznego punktu widzenia być szczególnym przypadkiem obiektu bazowego.
 * Aby dziedziczenie było dobre, klasy pochodne nie powinny nadpisywać metod klas bazowych.
 Natomiast można je rozszerzyć, poprzez wywołanie metody z klasy bazowej, czyli klasa pochodna powinna rozszerzać klasę bazową bez wpływania na jej działanie.

+## ISP
+* "Clients should not be forced to depend upon interfaces that they don't use."
+* If the principle is broken and clients are forced to depend on interfaces they don't use, the code becomes so tightly coupled that it's almost impossible to add new functionality to it.
+* Zasada mówi żeby tworzone przez programistę interfejsy były odpowiedzialne za jak najmniejsza funkcjonalność.
+Użytkownik chcąc zaimplementować taki interfejs nie powinien pisać metod, których nie potrzebuje.
+Jeśli znajdują się w nim niepotrzebne metody to wtedy nazywamy go interfejsem “fat” lub “polluted”.
+*  Prawidłowe rozwiązanie polega na rozdzieleniu interfejsu na kilka części.